patrickfenn/YoutubeLiveStreamer/README.md

 For binaries: https://sourceforge.net/projects/youtubelivestreamer/files/YoutubeLiveStreamer.zip/download

-Upon being run for the first time the user will ask to authorize the program on youtube.
-After it will create a text file in the directory it was run 'channels.txt'.
-Populate the text file with the youtube channels you want to check:
+Upon being run for the first time it will create a text file 'channels.txt'.
+Here you will need to add channelIDs of the youtube channel you want to check, ie:
 Ice Poseidon's channel is : https://www.youtube.com/channel/UCv9Edl_WbtbPeURPtFDo-uA, we only need:
 UCv9Edl_WbtbPeURPtFDo-uA
 Seperate each channel with a new line.

+It will then ask you for a one time authorization to youtube, which is required to make video api requests.

 ---------------------------------